-- CSTA Computer Support Telecommunications Applications an interface standardized by ECMA. - TSAPI Telephony Services Application Programming Interface an interface specified by Apple, IBM, Lucent Technologies and Siemens ROLM Communications.
-The resulting compilation, called the Versit Archives (refer to [179]) were adopted by the ECTF.
+- CSTA Computer Support Telecommunications Applications an interface standardized by ECMA.
+Its most recent flavours have been specified in terms of the Extensible Markup Language (XML) [70] and the Web Services Description Language (WSDL) [69] to allow for inclusion of new media and SIP support [68]. - TSAPI Telephony Services Application Programming Interface an interface specified by Apple, IBM, Lucent Technologies and Siemens ROLM Communications.
+The resulting compilation, called the Versit Archives (refer to [206]) were adopted by the ECTF.
 The TSAPI concept was implemented by Novell in their telehony server called TSAPI Server. - TAPI Telephony Application Programming Interface an interface specified by Microsoft.
-TAPI in its current version 3.0 became a defacto standard for most applications [172]. - JTAPI Java Telephony Application Programming Interface a portable, object-oriented application interface for JAVA-based computer telephony applications defined by Sun Microsystems.
-Implementations of JTAPI are available for existing integration platforms including TAPI, TSAPI and IBM's Callpath [86][87]. - CPL Call Processing Language a scripting language for distributed communication platforms implementing the SIP or H.323 protocol suite. - ASAI Adjunct Switch Application Interface an interface specified by Avaya Communications former AT&T. ASAI is strongly related to TSAPI.
+TAPI in its current version 3.0 became a defacto standard for most applications [199]. - JTAPI Java Telephony Application Programming Interface a portable, object-oriented application interface for JAVA-based computer telephony applications defined by Sun Microsystems.
+Implementations of JTAPI are available for existing integration platforms including TAPI, TSAPI and IBM's Callpath [112][113]. - CPL Call Processing Language a scripting language for distributed communication platforms implementing the SIP or H.323 protocol suite. - ASAI Adjunct Switch Application Interface an interface specified by Avaya Communications former AT&T. ASAI is strongly related to TSAPI.
 Several vendors, e.g. Genesys, Hewlett Packard and IBM implemented the ASAI protocol stack in their own products to be compatible to Lucent Technologies telephone switches. - CSA Callpath Services Architecture IBM's computer to switch link. - Meridian Link Nortel's host to switch link, mainly to connect the Nortel Meridian switches.